 NOTE: This is only a first draft.

 The next day, time seemed to be creeping along.
 It felt like a year had passed since the minute hand had gone all the way around the face on the classroom clock.
-This clock, which was hanging crooked on the wall in the classroom, made wheezing noises every once in a while and sometimes the larger hand shook a little before it clicked into the next minute slot.
-The second hand, which was red, for some reason, seemed to move once every ten seconds or so, at least that is what Maxwell thought.
+This clock, which was hanging crooked on the wall above the door, made wheezing noises every once in a while and sometimes the larger hand shook a little before it clicked into the next minute slot.
+The second hand, which was red, for some reason, seemed to move once every ten seconds or so, at least that the way it appeared to Maxwell.

 Mr. Mundane blatantly ignored him as he talked about something while staring out the window.
 His voice was even and flat, with absolutely no enthusiasm about the subject he was teaching.
-All-the-while, he held the cord from the window blinds and twisted it around his finger; wrapping it up, unwrapping it, wrapping it up, and so forth.
+All-the-while, he held the cord from the window blinds and twisted it around his finger; wrapping it up, unwrapping it, wrapping it up, over and over again.

 “As the rain falls to the Earth, it gathers in bodies of water,” Mr. Mundane said while gazing out the window at the fountain in front of the school.
 “The sun warms the water and causes it to turn from a liquid into a gas.
 In other words . . . evaporation.
 The gas then floats up into the atmosphere where it starts to cool.
 The molecules gather together and form a cloud.
 The cloud then . . .”